Why and How It is Important to Choose the Right floating blind for Wildlife Photography

 Our only regret is that it does not have a small box to store the keys of our car.
 But this problem will be solved in a few days with the use of a small waterproof bag fixed onto a hoop.

 The small windows are perfectly designed for a photographer to see the animals without being seen.
 Small nets on each window protect the photographer.
-On each net, there is a small piece of fabric that can be scratched with Velcro.
+On each net, there is a small piece of fabric that can be attached with Velcro.
 In our old blinds, we were obliged to use safety pins to fasten the protections.
 The design of the blind was excellently crafted.

 Another Advantage: It Can Be Used in Wet or Windy Weather